anotheri/cleverstack-visualCaptcha-demo/article.md

 },
 ```

-And as well I've updated listener for broadcast `'CSSessionProvider:loginFailure'` event in the login controller (`frontend/app/modules/cs_session/scripts/cs_login_controller.js`) to alert the visualCaptcha status (`valid` or `invalid`) and to refresh it:
+And as well we've updated listener for broadcast `'CSSessionProvider:loginFailure'` event in the login controller (`frontend/app/modules/cs_session/scripts/cs_login_controller.js`) to alert the visualCaptcha status (`valid` or `invalid`) and to refresh it:

 ```javascript
 $scope.$on('CSSessionProvider:loginFailure', function (event, data) {